fjavelle/Data-Science-course_Capstone_HarvardX/README.md

 These reports include different levels of analysis:
 - Data exploration
 - Reshaping of some parameter
-- Training of the recommandation system
+- Training of the recommendation system
-- Testing of the recommandation system
+- Testing of the recommendation system
 The best RMSE obtained was 0.8645.